tringi/papers/cxx-destructive-move.md

 2. we're not getting anything like Rust, Circle, nor any magic bullet, in C++ (probably) ever,
 3. obviously everyone is attempting to solve way too much in a single go.

-## Possible extensions
-* both destructors could be `= default`, akin to regular move, creating objects with life-times possibly shorter than their scope
-* some `[[ attribute ]]` for debug methods allowed to be called on destructively moved-from objects
-* in some situations, like RVO or NRVO now, it could be guaranteed that the destructive move, if defined, is called instead

 ## FAQ:
 * **Rule of Seven?**
 * No. The behavior of the two new extra destructors is completely independent to regular move and copy.
 Adding them possibly changes lifetime of the class.